Posts

 If the bottle is 100 ml or less, it can usually go in your carry-on under normal liquid rules.
 If it is larger than 100 ml, checked baggage is usually the safest route.
 If you buy larger cologne bottles in duty free and still have a transfer ahead, keep them sealed in a proper STEB with the receipt visible and unopened until the trip is over.
 That is the specific airport scenario where STEBs do their real job.

-The Importance of ICAO-Certified STEBs in Aviation Security
+The Importance of ICAO-Listed STEBs in Aviation Security

 Introduction